Susantshah/Rock-Paper-Scissors-Lizard-Spock-Game-Project-2/README.md

 After the game is completed and between the workflow, i have made good enoght testing from real users and online testing softwares to minimize run time errors.

 One of the problem i got into while doing was, i have implemented checkbox instead of radio button in easy and hard mode select section.
 While using checkbox user can select both easy and hard mode of game at once,which doesnot makes sense.
-After some research i found out that i need to use radiobutton with same name attribute to have the functionality i desire.
+After some research i found out that i need to use radio button with same name attribute to have the functionality I desire.
 Some screenshots captured during test phase are below :

 ![Checkbox](https://susantshah.github.io/rock-paper-scissors-lizard-spock-game-project2/documentation-assets/img/errors/using-checkbox-error.png)